nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-06-06-a-working-test-track-pro-adapter-for-the-tfs-integration-platform/index.md

 ---
 title: A working Test Track Pro Adapter for the TFS Integration Platform
-description: "Discover a reliable Test Track Pro Adapter for the TFS Integration Platform, enabling seamless updates and efficient work item management.
-Learn more!"
+description: Discover a reliable Test Track Pro Adapter for the TFS Integration Platform, enabling seamless updates and efficient work item management.
+Learn more!
 date: 2011-06-06
 creator: Martin Hinshelwood
 id: "3606"